Incentivized Network Dynamics in Digital Job Recruitment: Results

+We now test the IHC model on three empirical networks of increasing size and connectivity: the Copenhagen SMS network ($N=568$, $\langle k \rangle = 2.4$) \cite{stopczynski2014measuring}, the University Email network ($N=1133$, $\langle k \rangle = 9.6$) \cite{guimera2003self}, and the Twitter protest network ($N=87{,}569$, $\langle k \rangle = 107.5$) \cite{gonzalez2011dynamics}.
+In each case, we compare the heterogeneous IHC against a direct-recommendation system with access to half of the population ($\rho=0.5$), using uncorrelated skills with $\mu_s=3$ and vacancy specificities $n_\nu \in \{4,6,8\}$ (see Table \ref{tab:notation}).

+We present our results in Figure \ref{fig:ihc_vs_direct_real}, which shows, for each network and as a function of $p_r$, the success rate (top), the average chain length (upper middle), the average number of applicants (lower middle), and the empirical degree distribution (bottom) for the IHC and the direct-recommendation systems.
+Additionally, we plot the analytic success rate of the direct-recommendation system based on Eq. (\ref{eq:direct_analytical_solution}) in Appendix \ref{app:direct_success}, which closely matches the simulation results.
+In each case, we sample initial spreaders by selecting their degree $k_0$ from the $25-75$ quantile range of their degree distribution (shaded region in the bottom panels).

+The Copenhagen network, with very sparse connectivity, is well below the critical boundary, where success rates remain low for the IHC across all $p_r$.
+Direct recommendations consistently dominate, highlighting that in poorly connected networks, diffusion chains cannot reliably reach qualified candidates.

+The University Email network lies closer to criticality.
+The IHC achieves high success rates as $p_r$ increases, but convergence is slower and requires longer chains, particularly for very specific job vacancies ($n_\nu=6,8$).
+Direct recommendations perform better only for the least specific vacancies, with a much higher number of applicants than the IHC in all cases.

+Finally, the Twitter network is far above criticality, so both systems quickly achieve near-perfect success rates, each with distinct patterns.
+Direct recommendations are more effective for low-specificity vacancies, whereas the IHC's performance is independent of vacancy specificity.
+In all scenarios, the IHC requires far fewer applicants, underscoring the efficiency of incentive-driven diffusion in large, highly connected networks.

-These findings demonstrate that while the Oracle system excels in smaller, less connected networks like the Copenhagen SMS network, the social system becomes increasingly effective in medium-sized and large networks, such as the university email and Twitter networks.
-In these larger networks, the decentralized nature of the social system allows it to outperform the Oracle system, especially as the recommendation probability increases.
-Each network's degree distribution fundamentally influences recruitment strategies' efficiency, with centralization becoming less advantageous as network size and agent connectivity increase.
+These findings demonstrate that network connectivity is crucial in shaping the relative performance of centralized versus decentralized recruitment.
+While the direct-recommendation system excels in smaller, less connected networks (the Copenhagen SMS network), the IHC system becomes increasingly effective in medium-sized (Uni Email) and large networks (X/Twitter).
+In these larger networks, the decentralized nature of the social system allows it to outperform direct recommendations, especially as the recommendation probability increases.
+Each network's degree distribution plays a key role in the recruitment efficiency, with centralization becoming less advantageous as network size and agent connectivity increase.